Huber1/Huber1/README.md

 ### Hi there 👋
 Here are some of my personal projects.

-I'm currently migrating some of the projects to my personal Gitea instance at [git.huber.cloud](https://git.huber.cloud/Moritz).
-That's why some repos here are not up-to date or missing completely

 The Project I'm currently working most on is [betterHM](https://github.com/Huber1/betterHM), an inofficial App for the Hochschule Munich